 Action>possible analysis>possible reaction.

 Using the word query makes so much more sense now.
 Those queries are in nature an early detection of the world.
 We can catch and analyze what’s happening.
-We can then act upon before something else happens.
+We can then act before something else happens.

 To think, isn’t it the same that happens in literature?